 Table.ColumnCount Function in Power Query

-The Table.ColumnCount function returns the number of columns in a table.
+The Table.ColumnCount function returns the number of columns in the given table.

 Syntax